LukeWedmore/luangwa_rift_active_fault_database/README.md

 Note that in the [ESRI Shapefile] format, the length of the attribute are restricted in length by the format, so we advise against using this format.

 ## Version Control
-A static version of this database in all formats described above and associated with the impending publication will be placed on the Zendodo data archive.
+A static version of this database in all formats described above and associated with the impending publication will be placed on the [Zenodo] data archive.

 This version is intended to be live and as such we encourage edits of the [GeoJSON] file and the submission of pull requests.
 Please contact Luke Wedmore (<luke.wedmore@bristol.ac.uk>) for information or to report errors in the database.